irakump/health_tech_2/README.md

-## Terveysteknologian tehtäviä - Laitteisto 1
+## Health Technology exercises from the Hardware 1 course